-Recommended reading: Read what others have written about the Kyiv Crematorium and Memory Park, including ArchDaily’s Eastern Bloc Architecture: Monumental Museums & Memorials and this detailed article at #FINDWAY.
+Recommended reading: Read what others have written about the Kyiv Crematorium and Memory Park, including ArchDaily’s Eastern Bloc Architecture: Monumental Museums & Memorials and this detailed article at Socialist Modernism.

-Cremation was a touchy subject during the 1960s, as the horrors of the second World War and mass killing of thousands of Ukranian Jews by Nazis at Babi Yar still loomed largely over the nation.
+Cremation was a touchy subject during the 1960s, as the horrors of the Second World War and the mass killing of thousands of Ukrainian Jews by Nazis at Babi Yar still loomed largely over the nation.
 Around this time, public discussion of the Holocaust had just begun.
 When the idea of the crematorium was first tabled, it was fiercely opposed by the local community.

 Initially, Miletskyj proposed a design for the crematorium that was said to be very functional.
 The concept was rejected by the artists, who suggested building something that would avoid a direct association with cremation, especially anything that echoed the mechanical and systematic methods of murder employed by the Germans.
 They proposed a design that would be more soothing and therapeutic for cemetery visitors, insisting on the creation of a park as opposed to a cemetery where the architecture and surrounding landscape would be a comfort.